 Red blood cell support

 The kidneys make a hormone called erythropoietin that helps tell the bone marrow to make new red blood cells.
-Some dogs with late-stage kidney disease will become anemic (i.e. have a low red blood cell count) due to decreased production of this hormone.
+In some cases, late-stage kidney disease can cause anemia in dogs due to decreased production of this hormone.

 If your pup is in this situation, your veterinarian may discuss injections of a synthetic version of this hormone to try to improve the anemia.
 Depending on the severity of the anemia, your dog may also need a blood transfusion.
 This can be a way to boost red cell numbers while waiting to see if the synthetic hormone injection will work.